The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5: Conclusion

 In this work, we construct the galaxy stellar mass function (SMF) in the Hyperion proto-supercluster at $z\sim 2.5$ by leveraging a combination of data from the COSMOS2020 catalog, various ground-based spectroscopic surveys, and a new targeted \emph{HST}-grism survey.
 To our knowledge, this is the most complete SMF in a single proto-supercluster at $z\gtrsim 2$ to date.
-The additional spectroscopy and improved photometric redshifts enable us to re-populate the existing Voronoi Monte Carlo (VMC) overdensity map of Hyperion with a much larger, more secure galaxy sample.
+The additional spectroscopy and improved photometric redshifts enable us to repopulate the existing Voronoi Monte Carlo (VMC) overdensity map of Hyperion with a much larger, more secure galaxy sample.
 This enriched map lets us compare, for the first time, the SMFs of Hyperion’s overdense peaks and its lower-density outskirts (Figure \ref{fig:ODSMF}).

 In doing so, we find two main results: \begin{enumerate} \item The overdense peaks in Hyperion contain a markedly larger fraction of high-mass galaxies than the coeval field (Figure \ref{fig:SMFRatio}).
-Specifically, we find the peaks have number densities of massive galaxies ($M_* \sim 10^{11}\,\,M_\odot$) which are $\sim 10\times$ higher than the field, compared to only $\sim 3\times$ higher for lower mass galaxies ($M_*\sim 10^{9.5}\,\,M_\odot$).
+Specifically, we find that the peaks have number densities of massive galaxies ($M_* \sim 10^{11}\,\,M_\odot$) that are $\sim 10\times$ higher than the field, compared to only $\sim 3\times$ higher for lower-mass galaxies ($M_*\sim 10^{9.5}\,\,M_\odot$).

 \item Hyperion’s outskirts have an SMF shape indistinguishable from the field (Figure \ref{fig:SMFRatio}).
 Consequently, the total SMF of Hyperion also differs little from the field (Figure \ref{fig:TotalSMF}): the outskirts host nearly two-thirds of the galaxies in Hyperion, and their dominance dilutes the shallower SMF of the peaks when combined. \end{enumerate}